fluentassertions/fluentassertions/README.md

 * [NSpec](http://nspec.org/)
 * [MSpec](https://github.com/machine/machine.specifications)

-The releases are available as Zipped downloads from the [Releases](https://github.com/dennisdoomen/fluentassertions/releases) section or by getting the corresponding [NuGet package](https://www.nuget.org/packages/FluentAssertions).
+The releases are available as a zipped download in the [Releases](https://github.com/dennisdoomen/fluentassertions/releases) section or as a [NuGet package](https://www.nuget.org/packages/FluentAssertions).

 Why?
 ----